 Acute renal failure: Symptoms, diagnosis and treatment.

 The kidneys perform many vital functions, including the removal of various toxins from the body.
 These toxins are waste products from normal cell functions.
 Acute kidney failure in dogs is a serious condition that needs medical attention as soon as it is observed.

 When kidneys fail, they can no longer remove these toxins.
-“Acute” renal (kidney) failure means that the problem developed relatively quickly.
+“Acute” renal (kidney) failure means that the problem has developed relatively quickly.

 Many things can cause acute kidney failure.
 Certain poisons are well known for their ability to damage the kidney.
 These poisons include:

 - Raisins and grapes

 - Certain drugs, including pain pills such as aspirin or ibuprofen (Advil® or Motrin®)

 Severe infections in the kidney from bacteria can cause sudden kidney failure.
 Although kidney infections can occur spontaneously, usually there is a preexisting condition that reduces an animal’s ability to fight infection easily – such as kidney stones, partial urine blockage or chronic kidney disease.